pstodulka/swift-parser/README.md

 }
 ```

-It is possible to run the `SWIFT parser` from the command line:
+It is possible to run the `SWIFT parser` from the command line.
+The following call prints out the result to the standard output:

 ```
 $ node swiftParser file.txt
 ```
-prints out the result to the standard output.

 ## API